SE-UP/RSE-UP/chapters/git_advanced.md

 ## Handling Conflicts in Pull Requests

 Finally, suppose that Amira and you have decided to collaborate more extensively on this project.
-Amira has added you as a collaborator to the GitHub repository.
+Amira has added you as a collaborator to the Github repository.
 Now you can make contributions directly to the repository, rather than via a pull request from a forked repository.

-You make a change to `README.md` in the `main` branch on GitHub.
+You make a change to `README.md` in the `main` branch on Github.
 Meanwhile, Amira is making a conflicting change to the same file in a different branch.
-When Amira creates her pull request, GitHub will detect the conflict and report that the PR cannot be merged automatically.
+When Amira creates her pull request, Github will detect the conflict and report that the PR cannot be merged automatically.

 We can solve this problem with the tools we already have.
 If you have made your changes in a branch called `editing-readme`, the steps are: